NocturnalLyfe/REPO-SpeechToText/README.md

 **Low accuracy:**
 - Speak clearly and at a moderate pace
 - Check microphone quality
-- Consider upgrading to vosk-model-en-us-0.22 or vosk-model-en-us-0.42-gigaspeech for better accuracy
+- Consider downloading and changing to vosk-model-en-us-0.22 or vosk-model-en-us-0.42-gigaspeech for better accuracy

 **No audio transmission:**
 - This is normal when STT is enabled!
 Your voice is muted and replaced with TTS
 - Press F7 to disable STT for normal voice chat

-**Wrong model being used:**
-- Check the log file to see which model was loaded
-- Remove unwanted models from the `model/` folder
-- Models are loaded in priority order (small -> normal -> gigaspeech)

 ## Technical Details